 Do you want to start a blog?
 Then you should consider WordPress.com for your site.
 According to a web technology survey firm W3Techs[ii], WordPress now powers more than 30% of the web.
-WordPress is a free and open source software, which means you can use it, modify it as you want without having to pay any monthly fees.
+WordPress is a free and open-source software, which means you can use it, and modify it as you want without having to pay any monthly fees.

 The reason why WordPress is free is that no one company owns it.
 Because of this, thousands and thousands of people have contributed to the success of the platform.
 There are thousands of website themes out there that allow you to customize your website exactly how you want it.
 No matter what your site topic is, you can find something that works for you.
 You can make your WordPress site private here to have a secure site.

 Don’t confuse WordPress.com with WordPress.org.
 WordPress.com is the free version, and you will have ads on your blog, and there are a few restrictions.
 For example, the name of your site will be yourname.wordpress.com.
 If you want to get rid of “WordPress” from your domain name and get rid of ads, you will have to pay to upgrade.

 Watch this video to help you set up a WordPress site in just 24 simple steps.

 Most students out there are strapped for cash, and if they want to start a website, it might not be a luxury they can afford.
 However, there are some websites that provide one year of hosting.
 Often, all you have to do is sign up with your .edu email address to get a free website.
 If you do a bit of searching, you can often find other sites that will provide additional savings, like free domain privacy protection or cover the cost of domain registration fees for the life of the account.
 Using your student email address is perfect if you have a school or college project.
 Of course, before you sign up, look at design templates to make sure you can make your new site work for you.